Dynamic Resource Allocation with Karma: An Experimental Study: Experimental Methods

 \subsection{The Game}

-The game we study is one that proceeds with $N$ participants over $T$-many rounds.
-All participants receive an initial endowment of karma $k(0)=k(1)=\kinit \in \mathbb{N}$ and an initial game score $s(0)=0$.
-At each round $t \in \{1,\dots,T\}$, participants are randomly matched in pairs to compete over a shared resource.
-Each participant is given an urgency value $u(t) \in \{\ulow, \: \uhigh\}$ that is drawn randomly and independently from a process $\mathbb{P}(u)$ that is identical for all players, and must place a bid $b(t) \leq k(t)$.
+The game we study is one that proceeds with $N=20$ participants over $T=50$ rounds.
+All participants receive an initial endowment of integer karma $k(0)=k(1)=\kinit=9$ and an initial game score $s(0)=0$.
+At each round $t \in \{1,\dots,T\}$, participants are randomly matched in pairs to compete over a shared resource, and they do not receive information about their anonymous opponent.
+Each participant is given a private urgency value $u(t) \in \{\ulow, \: \uhigh\}$ that is drawn randomly and independently from a process $\mathbb{P}(u)$ that is identical for all players, and must place a sealed integer bid $b(t) \leq k(t)$.
 In each pairwise matching, the higher bidder gets allocated the resource: the score $s(t) = s(t-1) + u(t)$ increases by the urgency and the bid is collected as payment.
 The lower bidder does not get allocated the resource: the score $s(t) = s(t-1)$ does not increase and no payment is collected.
 Ties are settled randomly.
-To keep the total amount of karma constant, the total payment $\ptot$ is uniformly redistributed to the participants in an integer preserving manner.
-In case $\ptot$ is not divisible by $N$, $\floor{\frac{\ptot}{N}}$ is redistributed to everyone, and a random subset of $\ptot - N \floor{\frac{\ptot}{N}}$ participants receive one additional karma.
-Moreover, each participant is allowed a maximum karma level $\kmax$ that the redistribution respects.
+To keep the total amount of karma constant, at the end of each round, the total collected payment $\ptot$ is uniformly redistributed to all participants.
+In order to keep the karma states visited by participants integer and finite, and since the uniform redistribution share is not necessarily integer, the system internally keeps track of floating point karma for each participant, but displays the integer part only to the participant in each time-step.
+Moreover, each participant is allowed a maximum karma level $\kmax=18$ that the redistribution respects.
 Participants with $\kmax$ do not receive additional redistribution which instead gets issued uniformly to the others.
 After the redistribution the game proceeds to the next round $t+1$.
+To summarize the information available to participants, they know that all participants start with the same karma and follow the same urgency process, and in each round, they are informed of their own urgency and (integer) karma, but not the urgency and karma of their anonymous opponent.